Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Indications for palliative sedation

 One potential objection or concern related to palliative sedation for refractory existential or psychological distress is unrecognized but potentially remediable depression.
-(Refer to the Requests for Hastened Death section of this summary for more information.)
+For more information, see the Requests for Hastened Death section.

 Intended level of sedation